-This Bard air conditioning system is composed of MULTI-TEC wall-mounted air conditioners matched with an LC6000 supervisory controller or Bard th-TUNE standalone controller.
-If only one wall-mounted air conditioner is being used, it can be matched with either the LC6000 supervisory controller or a th-TUNE stand-alone controller (see page 3 for information on the th-TUNE).
+This Bard air conditioning system is composed of MULTI-TEC wall-mounted air conditioners matched with an LC6000 supervisory controller, th-Tune single-unit controller or PGD stand-alone display.
+If only one wall-mounted air conditioner is being used, it can be matched with either the LC6000 supervisory controller, th-Tune or PGD (see Single Unit Operation on page 3 for information on the th-Tune and PGD).
 If more than one wall mount is installed, the LC6000 controller must be matched with the air conditioning units.
-The wall-mount units are specifically engineered for telecom/ motor control center rooms.
+The wall-mount units are specifically engineered for telecom/motor control center rooms.

 NOTE: The LC6000 supervisory controller and MULTI-TEC wall-mount units are designed specifically to work together.
 The controller cannot run other brands of systems, nor can other controllers run the MULTI-TEC wall-mount units.
 They are a complete system, and must be used together.